nuxt/docs/en/guide/vuex-store.md

 2. Add `vuex` module in the vendors bundle
 3. Add the `store` option to the root `Vue` instance.

-Nuxt.js lets you have 2 modes of store, choose the one you prefer:
+Nuxt.js lets you have **2 modes of store**, choose the one you prefer:
 - **Classic:** `store/index.js` returns a store instance
 - **Modules:** every `.js` file inside the `store` directory is transformed as a [namespaced module](http://vuex.vuejs.org/en/modules.html) (`index` being the root module)